jhaski/spree_recurring/README.md

 it would be nice to have postpaid recurring billing and an optional setup fee attached to the product.

 Products contain a 'subscribable' option and a billing interval option of 'every week, every day, every month'.

+A subscription does not have to have a credit card attached, but it requires an attached credit card processing gateway so that when a credit card is attached, the subscription can know where to store its PCI compliant data.

 ### Frontend ####